cube2222/jql/README.md

   }
 ]
 ```
+Combine her with _filter_ and even the void will be gone!

-In practice you obviously have to spell out her name, otherwise it won't work, but that's on you!
+In practice you obviously have to spell out his name, otherwise it won't work, but that's on you!

 # Summary
 Hope you enjoyed this **incredible** journey!

 Moreover, I hope it's not the end of it!
 Hordes of JSON blobs still await and I hope **jql** will become your weapon of choice for dealing with them from now on! ⚔️

-Issues, comments, messages, reviews, benchmarks, you name it! - very appreciated.
+Issues, comments, messages, reviews, benchmarks, you name it! - all are very appreciated! 😉

 TODO: Benchmarks